 As of 2019, half of the world’s original forests have disappeared.
 This is a big deal, not only because of the aforementioned exhaust we’re all breathing in, but because forests are some of the largest natural habitats the world has to offer.
 Tropical forests contain at least half of the Earth’s species.
 Clear out the forests and you’re clearing out half of our animals and plants.
 This leads to habitat loss and more endangered species.

 An endangered species refers to a species that has been categorized as very likely to become extinct sometime in the near future.
-Species receive this categorization when their recorded numbers see a rapid decline, a decline that the species ability to repopulate can’t keep up with.
+Species receive this categorization when their recorded numbers see a rapid decline, a decline that their ability to repopulate can’t keep up with.

-As of 2019, there are 41,415 species on the International Union for Conservation of Nature’s (IUCN) Red List.
+As of 2023, there are 150,300 species on the International Union for Conservation of Nature’s (IUCN) Red List.
 Species on this list include both animals and plants that are on track to becoming extinct.
-As for animals, one in four mammals, one in eight birds, one third of all amphibian species, and 70 percent of the world’s assessed plants were recorded in 2007 on the IUCN Red List.
-Total numbers of extinct species have reached 785 and 65 are now only found in captivity or cultivation.

 A massive part of conservation is undoing the large number of species who have earned endangered or threatened status.
 Because human consumption is the reason these animals and plants have been driven into endangerment or worse, extinction, we have to work hard in the name of conservation to undo as much of this as we can as preserve as much as nature as possible.

 How can we do this?
 As mentioned above in the tenets of conservation, captive breeding is important to maintaining the existence of certain threatened and endangered species.
 Ecological restoration is also huge for endangered species because rebuilding their habitats ensures that these declining species have a home.